CN-TU/ntarc-spec/docs/evaluation.rst

 (*array* of *string*) It assesses the used metrics for the evaluation.
 Please, consider carefully the following default labels (values):

 * ``"error_distance"``
-  e.g. sum of squared error, absolute error, r^2, etc
+  metric depends on the distance from the model to the data points. e.g. sum of squared error, absolute error, r^2, etc
 * ``"function_fitting"``
+  metric does not depend on the actual data points, but on their (sample) distribution. e.g. Kolmogorov-Smirnov test, Shapiro-Wilk test, etc.
 * ``"precision"``
   precision metric
 * ``"accuracy"``